tonethar/IGME-330-Master/notes/HW-technobabble-2.md

 # II.
 Improve the mobile experience

 Let's go ahead and modify the CSS to improve the use experience on mobile devices.
 What we're going to do is to center the text and the button both horizontally *and* vertically on the page.

-There are a lot of ways to do the vertical centering - see this Stack Overflow post --> https://stackoverflow.com/questions/19461521/how-to-center-an-element-horizontally-and-vertically
+- There are a lot of ways to do the vertical centering - see this Stack Overflow post --> https://stackoverflow.com/questions/19461521/how-to-center-an-element-horizontally-and-vertically
 - Pick one of these approaches and make it so - the second one - **Approach 2 - Flexbox method** works well
 - These new CSS rules will be added to your mobile media query
 - In this exercise you will make create CSS breakpoints for 3 different screen sizes - mobile, tablet, and dektop/large tablet
+- We will be using the same `max-width` breakpoints that bulma does - https://bulma.io/documentation/overview/responsiveness/
 - First, here is your HTML for the new centered layout we are doing (replace the old HTML with this):

 ```html